 4) The more you work out, the better your diet needs to be.
 Your body doesn’t get stronger during training; it’s AFTER training, when your body recovers, that it gets stronger.
 And the harder you train, the better your nutrition needs to be to provide your body with the building blocks for fast recovery.
 If you train hard and put garbage in your system then you’ll be far more susceptible to overtraining and all the injuries that come with it.

-Try to eat some kind of carbohydrate and some kind of protein within half an hour of finishing your workouts.
+Post-workout meals are really important: try to eat some kind of carbohydrate and some kind of protein within half an hour of finishing your workouts.
 You may need to use a protein powder/meal replacement shake for this, but in general the less processed the food you eat, the better.

 But if you’re not training hard then it’s STILL a good idea to keep a clean diet.
 First of all you’ll be building a habit, and that will serve you well for your entire life.
 Secondly, training layoffs become much harder to deal with if you’re also piling on the pounds during that break from training.